-The school has the following facilities: wheelchair access, disabled toilet, hoisting, changing facilities, ramps, showers, easy access for taxis/other transport.
+The school has the following facilities: a therapy room, wheelchair access, disabled toilet, hoisting, changing facilities, ramps, showers, easy access for taxis/other transport.

 The staff have expertise and experience in areas relevant to the needs of pupils at this school including: first aid, moving and handling, feeding, Speech and Language, behaviour and Autism Spectrum Disorder (ASD).